"Mother has come with her beautiful song"

 A conqueror I'll be.

-A portion of a conversation with Sister Mildred Barker is included on this multimedia DVD:
+A conversation with Sister Mildred Barker is included on this DVD-ROM:

 Sister Mildred lived at the Shaker community in Alfred, Maine, where Elder Joseph Brackett had earlier written the best known Shaker song, "Simple Gifts."
-She mentioned that Shaker Elder and his song in an article in The Shaker Quarterly, published at Sabbathday Lake, Maine in 1967.
-That same year she was captured in this admired photo from a national magazine:
+She mentioned Elder Joseph and his song in an article in The Shaker Quarterly, published at Sabbathday Lake, Maine in 1967.
+That same year she was captured in this candid moment in this picture from a national magazine:

 Sister Mildred Barker